mattiasflodin/reckless/doc/performance.md

 developed according to those assumptions:
 * It is important to minimize the risk of losing log messages in the event of a crash.
-* It is OK to trade [some precision in floating-point output](manual.md#limited-floating-point-accuracy) for added performance.
+* It is OK to [trade some precision in floating-point output](manual.md#limited-floating-point-accuracy) for added performance.
 * We are concerned with the impact of actual logging, not of logging calls that are filtered out at runtime (say, debug messages that are disabled via some compile-time or run-time switch).
-We expect to produce many log messages in production environments, not just in debug mode.
+We expect to produce many log messages in production environments and not just in debug mode.
 It is too late to enable log messages post-mortem.
 * We care enough about performance that we will accept the risk for dangling pointer references.
-Note that I do not think will be a problem in practice, but I still thought it is significant enough to at least point out.
-You should be OK as long as you never pass a raw pointer to dynamically allocated or stack-allocated memory.
+Note that I do not think this will be a problem in practice, but I still thought it is significant enough to at least point out.
+You should be OK as long as you never use a raw pointer to dynamically allocated or stack-allocated memory in your log call.
 Pointers to global objects are usually fine, and so are string literals.
 For dynamically allocated strings you should use e.g. `std::string`.

 Another factor that I care about is that latency should be kept at a stable, insignificant level.
 If the write buffer is very large then the user may